awayzo/6300Fall14Assignment4/README.md

 When you click on any button, it will lead you to the corresponding view.

 NAVIGATION:
-The Action Bar, (action bar is located where the app icon is positioned), above and the Back Button below can return you back to the previous view.
+The Options Menu, (located at the top right corner of the app window), above and the Back Button below can return you back to the previous view.

 ## Development